Alan Henning: Kidnapping

 In December 2013, Henning was part of a team of volunteers delivering goods and funds to people affected by Syria's civil war.
 He was abducted on 26 December 2013 by masked gunmen, according to other people in his aid convoy.
 Henning was captured during ISIL's occupation of the Syrian city of Al-Dana.
 Local colleagues had warned Henning not to cross the border into Syria, but he insisted on going to ensure the safe delivery of humanitarian supplies.

 At the time of his capture, Henning was working as a driver for the Worcester-based charity Al-Fatiha Global.
 Henning was shown at the end of David Haines's execution video, released on 13 September 2014, and was referred to as being the next victim by Mohammed Emwazi, who the media described as "Jihadi John" of the ISIL cell known as The Beatles.
 A video of Henning's beheading was released on 3 October 2014.

 The British Foreign Office withheld news of Henning's capture while it attempted to negotiate his release.

 In an al-Qaeda magazine interview, spokesman Adam Gadahn condemned the beheading.
 After his murder, British Prime Minister David Cameron ordered MI5, MI6, and GCHQ to track down and either kill or capture his killer.
 Emwazi was ultimately killed in an American drone strike in 2015.

 Beheading

+Alan Henning (left) and Mohammed Emwazi.
+Frame from the terrorist propaganda video.

 A video released on 3 October 2014 shows Henning's apparent beheading.
 The executioner identified as "Jihadi John" from the ISIL cell known as The Beatles, blamed the execution on the UK's involvement in the U.S.-led bombing campaign against ISIS.

-Before the beheading, Henning appears on camera, handcuffed behind his back and in a kneeling position, next to a knife-wielding masked man (Jihadi John).
+Before the beheading, Henning appears on camera, handcuffed behind his back and in a kneeling position, next to a knife-wielding masked man later identified as Mohammed Emwazi.
 Henning speaks, referencing the British Parliament's decision to join the coalition of countries, such as the United States, that have banded together to bomb the Islamic State in Iraq and Syria.

 The video concludes with a threat to the life of American aid worker Peter Kassig.